 As of October 2023, there is a one wheel recall however it is for firmware and does not resolve this claim.

 How Does a Onewheel Fail to Balance a Rider?

 If a board fails, then usually the board just will not turn on and will produce an error code.
 Onewheels (unless they have been modified) do not fail to balance the rider in mid-ride unless one of three scenarios happen.
-Failing to balance the rider happens when either the battery dies, when pushback is exceeded or there’s a mechanical defect.
+Failing to balance the rider happens when either the following happens: the battery dies, when pushback is exceeded or there’s a mechanical defect.
 All will result typically in nosediving on the onewheel.

 Dead Battery or Low Battery